-The most well known application of henna is mehndi, also known as mehendi, and mehandi.
-It is a form of temporary tattoo or body art which originates from the Bronze Age.
+The most well-known application of henna is mehndi, also known as Mehendi, and Mehandi.
+It is a form of temporary tattoo or body art that originates from the Bronze Age.
 Its application is painless, and the resulting artwork stays visible for anything from a few days to a month – depending on the strength of the application, and the time it was left on the skin.
 Recent improvements in the cultivation and processing methods of the henna plants and leaves (and of course the emigration factor) have led to a surge in its popularity.

-The henna leafes have also been used successfully to treat a number of ailments.
+The henna leaves have also been used successfully to treat a number of ailments.
 It has been used to coagulate blood in open wounds, treat headaches, and more.
-The sedative qualities of Lawsonia inermis have also made it a popular for of treatment for burns and eczema.
+The sedative qualities of Lawsonia inermis have also made it a popular form of treatment for burns and eczema.
 Additionally, it is used as a treatment for nail fungus.

 Neutral henna is not really henna either – it is actually a herb called Cassia Obovata – also used to dye hair.
 However, it has no relation to Lawsonia inermis – barring the misleading name.